michaelpeluso/Program-Snippets/README.md

 - ### BinarySearchTree
 This Java project provides an implementation of a Binary Search Tree (BST).
 The BST is a fundamental data structure that allows for efficient searching, insertion, and removal of elements, providing an average-case time complexity of O(log n) for these operations.

+- ### Motion-Detector
+This project is a simple implementation of real-time video motion detection using JavaScript and HTML5.
+It utilizes the user's webcam to capture live video feed, processes each frame, and highlights areas where motion is detected.

 - ### Processor-Simulation
 This Python program simulates task scheduling in an operating system environment.
 It supports three scheduling algorithms: Serial Computing (SC), Timesharing (TS), and Multitasking (MT).
 The program reads configuration details from a file named config.txt.